Tips for Including Strengths in a Resume

 Include Core Strengths in Your Cover Letter

 Your cover letter should introduce the recruiter to your strengths and point to your resume, portfolio, recommendations and any other sources of proof about your assets.
-Plan to refer to 6 - 8 core strengths from your list in your cover letter.
+Plan to refer to six to eight core strengths from your list in your cover letter.

-Consider using an introductory statement in your first paragraph that points to 3 or 4 of your key strengths to assert why you can excel in that role.
+Consider using an introductory statement in your first paragraph that points to three or four of your key strengths to assert why you can excel in that role.
 For example, a candidate applying for a sales job might say "Strong presentation and persuasive skills along with the ability to close deals have helped me to excel in previous sales roles."

 In subsequent paragraphs, you should point to evidence that supports the assertions in your introductory statement.
 Be specific.
 The more you can quantify your qualifications, the better your chances of being selected to interview.

 For example, a sales candidate might write: "While working for IBD I developed a dynamic sales presentation which helped me to increase sales in my territory by 15% over the prior year."
-Incorporate similar statements for 3 - 5 additional strengths to close out your cover letter.
+Incorporate similar statements for three to five additional strengths to close out your cover letter.